 - If you want these to be a little smoky, try adding smoked paprika.
 I’d recommend starting with 1/2 teaspoon.

 - Another way to add a smoky flavor would be to use chipotle chili powder instead of traditional chili powder.

 - If you plan to use them on tacos, you might like to use my homemade taco seasoning (don’t use a store-bought package since it contains thickeners and preservatives).
 I’d recommend starting with 1 tablespoon.

 - Want to try making crispy sweet potatoes in your air fryer?
-Try Air Fryer Sweet Potato Hash with Candied Bacon.
+Try Air Fryer Sweet Potato Fries or Air Fryer Sweet Potato Hash with Candied Bacon.
 So good!

 - 3 large sweet potatoes, scrubbed and cut into 1/2 to 3/4-inch cubes